 Introduction to Looker

-Rich-visualizations such as charts, graphs, etc, can be created using its interactive dashboard.
-Using Looker’s data modelling language, you can define performance metrics and get an insight into the relationship between various data sets.
+Rich visualizations such as charts, graphs, etc, can be created using its interactive dashboard.
+Using Looker’s data modeling language, you can define performance metrics and get an insight into the relationship between various data sets.

 For further information on Looker, you can click here.